Inference in Auctions with Many Bidders Using Transaction Prices: Extensions

 The IPV assumption may be restrictive in certain empirical settings.
 For example, consider the case where the $K_{j}$ bids in auction $j$ depend on an auction-specific feature $A_{j}$.
 In this context, it is plausible that auctions are independent and, conditional on $A_{j}$, the $K_{j}$ bids in auction $j$ are independent and distributed according to a common CDF $ F_{V|A_{j}}$.
-This is known as the conditional IPV model, and it is an extension of the standard IPV setup that allows for heterogeneity across auctions and (unconditional) dependence among private values within an auction.
+This is known as the conditional IPV model, and it is an extension of the standard IPV setup that allows for heterogeneity across auctions and (unconditional) dependence among private values within each auction.
 See \citet{li2000cipv} for a discussion of the conditional IPV model.
-As we now explain, it is possible to adapt our methodology to the conditional IPV setup.
+As we now explain, one can adapt our methodology to the conditional IPV setup.

 First, consider the case in which the auction-specific features $\{A_j: j=1, \dots, n\}$ are observed.
 In this case, one can always apply our analysis to collections of auctions that have the same (or similar) feature value, which we refer to as clusters.
 One can apply the analysis to each cluster with more than three auctions without any modification.
 This extension illustrates one of the advantages of our methodology, as it does not require the number of auctions to diverge.
+Because our approach exploits the extreme-value behavior of transaction prices as the number of bidders grows, it does not rely on the joint structure of multiple order statistics and is not intended to identify separable or nonseparable forms of unobserved heterogeneity.